Contact the USQ Law Society Law Review

 The editorial board is proud to present the first edition of the law review for 2022.
 The edition has been split into three parts, the first considering Australian Law, the second considering International Law and the final section considering Legal Theory and Literature.
 The editorial board thanks all of the contributing authors for making this edition possible.

-The latest edition of the law review is able to be accessed here
+The winter edition of the law review is able to be accessed here.

 Summer Edition 2021 USQ Law Society Law Review